-The Bonds are being issued pursuant to the provisions of Section 53A of Chapter 29 of the Massachusetts General Laws for the purpose of refunding the bonds set forth in Appendix D (the "Refunded Bonds").
-The net proceeds of the Bonds will be applied as described in the following paragraphs.
+The Refunding Bonds are being issued pursuant to the provisions of Section 53A of Chapter 29 of the Massachusetts General Laws for the purpose of refunding the bonds set forth in Appendix D (the "Refunded Bonds").
+The net proceeds of the Refunding Bonds will be applied as described in the following paragraphs.
+The net proceeds of the New Money Bonds will be applied as described below under "Application of New Money Proceeds."

-The Commonwealth, upon the delivery of the Bonds, will enter into a refunding escrow agreement (the "Escrow Agreement") with an escrow agent to be selected for the Refunded Bonds.
-Such Escrow Agreement will provide for the deposit of a portion of the net proceeds of the Bonds equal to the aggregate principal amount of the Refunded Bonds with such escrow agent, to be applied immediately upon receipt to purchase non-callable direct obligations of, or obligations the payment of the principal of and interest on which are unconditionally guaranteed by, the United States of America, obligations of certain federal agencies specified in Section 49 of Chapter 29 of the Massachusetts General Laws or of any agency or corporation which has been created pursuant to an act of Congress of the United States as an agency or instrumentality of the United States of America, repurchase agreements with banks in respect of any such obligations or advance-refunded or defeased bonds that are secured by such obligations (the "Escrow Obligations").
-Such Escrow Agreement will require that maturing principal of and interest on the Escrow Obligations held under such Escrow Agreement, be held in trust in such account and paid to the Commonwealth solely for the payment of the principal of the Refunded Bonds subject to such Escrow Agreement.
-Interest due on the Refunded Bonds prior to and on each redemption date of the Refunded Bonds will be paid directly by the Commonwealth.
+The Commonwealth, upon the delivery of the Refunding Bonds, will enter into a refunding escrow agreement (the "Escrow Agreement") with an escrow agent to be selected for the Refunded Bonds.
+Such Escrow Agreement will provide for the deposit of a portion of the net proceeds of the Refunding Bonds with the escrow agent, to be applied immediately upon receipt to purchase non-callable direct obligations of, the United States of America, State and Local Government Series (the "Escrow Obligations") and to funding, if needed, a cash deposit in such account.
+Such Escrow Agreement will require that maturing principal of and interest on the Escrow Obligations held under such Escrow Agreement, plus any initial cash deposit, be held in trust in such account and paid to the Commonwealth solely for the payment of the principal of and redemption premium, if any, and interest on the Refunded Bonds subject to such Escrow Agreement.

-The Escrow Obligations held under the Escrow Agreement as described above will mature at such times and earn interest in such amounts such that they will produce sufficient monies, together with interest payments by the Commonwealth, to pay principal of and interest due on the Refunded Bonds to and including their respective redemption dates, each as set forth in Appendix D.
+According to the report described in "VERIFICATION OF MATHEMATICAL COMPUTATIONS," the Escrow Obligations held under the Escrow Agreement as described above will mature at such times and earn interest in such amounts such that they will produce sufficient monies, together with any initial cash deposits, to make the payments of principal of, premium, if any, and interest on the Refunded Bonds to and including their respective redemption dates, each as set forth in Appendix D.